After you’ve finally finished that book you poured your soul into and worked with an editor to polish it up, the next step is publication.

 “IngramSpark works to ensure independently published books are valued for their significant contribution to the publishing industry at large.
 Part of connecting the work of our joint community with readers is maintaining a catalog of books that distribution channels and end consumers can trust.
 In line with our ongoing catalog integrity efforts, we now limit per-account use of promotional codes to help distinguish the works of our community from the millions of mass-produced and public domain books too often found in the self-publishing landscape.
 In this way, and many others, we hope to reduce bias against self-published works.”
 Source: IBPA

 Translation: IngramSpark is concerned that waiving registration and revisions fees was resulting in low-quality books being pushed through their system, which, to be fair, is a valid problem that Amazon has.
 Personally, I can accept that explanation for the registration fee.
-But charging a revision fee discourages serious authors to correct errors.
-I’m not thrilled about this news.
+But charging a revision fee discourages serious authors to correct errors and punishes them for improving the quality of their books.
+I’m not happy about this news.

 That being said, there are still codes out there… you just have to hunt harder to track them down.
-Tip: check out Reddit for IngramSpark authors helping each other out and sharing codes.
+Tip: check out Reddit for IngramSpark authors helping each other out and sharing codes, or join an organization like Alliance of Independent Authors (ALLi) that provides these now-limited codes to their members.

 IngramSpark has been phenomenal!
 They are available by email, live chat, or phone.
 Although I haven’t used the live chat feature yet, I’ve been able to speak with a rep on the phone twice to clarify ISBN questions, and as promised, she followed up immediately with emails containing additional information.